ashtonsix/webglc/README.md

 - Faster `group` implementation
 - Groupsize parameter for `range` (eg, max in each group)
 - Editor extension for VSCode
-- webglc website with featured projects and interactive examples
+- WebGLC website with featured projects and interactive examples
 - `group` kernel
 - Use vertex array objects / uniform buffers for input where practical (performance)